godpeny/pages/main/src/blog-post.0.md

 ### Linear Algebra
+#### Feasible Point/Region
+ - point : A point x that satisfies all the constraints is called a feasible point and thus is a feasible solution to the problem.
+ - region : A set of all possible points (sets of values of the choice variables) of an optimization problem that satisfy the problem's constraints, potentially including inequalities, equalities, and integer constraints.
 #### Convex and Concave Function
 Convex function : function is convex if the line segment between any two distinct points on the graph of the function lies above the graph between the two points. (볼록 함수 - 아래로 볼록)
 Concave function : function is concave if the line segment between any two distinct points on the graph of the function lies below the graph between the two points. (오목 함수 - 아래로 오목)